 Figure 7-1.
 Wind monitor mounted to a crossarm by using 1- x 1-in.
 Nu-Rail crossover fitting

 - 3. Mount a crossarm to a tripod or tower. - 4.
 If a pyranometer is also being mounted on the crossarm, orient the crossarm north-south with the Nu-Rail on the end farthest from the equator.
-Otherwise, the crossarm may be oriented north-south, east west, or any other angle desired.
-Wind direction sensor orientation (p.
-20) contains detailed information on determining true north by using a compass and the magnetic declination for the site.

-- 5. Secure the 12-inch aluminum pipe to the Nu-Rail fitting. - 6.
-Place the orientation ring, followed by the wind monitor on the aluminium pipe. - 7.
-Orient the junction box to the south, and tighten the band clamps on the orientation ring and aluminium pipe.
-Final sensor orientation is done after the data logger has been programmed to measure wind direction as described in Wind direction sensor orientation (p.
+Otherwise, the crossarm may be oriented north-south, east-west, or any other angle desired.
+Determining true north and sensor orientation (p.
+20) contains detailed information on determining true north by using a compass and the magnetic declination for the site. - 5.
+Secure the 12-inch aluminum pipe to the Nu-Rail fitting. - 6.
+Place the orientation ring, followed by the wind monitor, on the aluminum pipe. - 7.
+Orient the junction box to the south, and tighten the band clamps on the orientation ring and aluminum pipe.
+Final sensor orientation is done after the data logger has been programmed to measure wind direction, as described in Determining true north and sensor orientation (p.
 20). - 8.
-Use the torpedo level to ensure that the wind monitor is level. - 9.
+Use the torpedo level to ensure the wind monitor is level. - 9.
 Insert the cable through the ferrite choke center hole, loop the cable over the top of the ferrite choke, and reinsert the cable through the ferrite choke center hole (see the following figure).